NevTrace-org/Easy-Connect/README.md

 ## 6. Marketing and communication strategy

-### Current market landscape

-The market is primed for such solutions.
-Existing integrations between blockchain and automation tools have demonstrated tangible value.
-Some examples:
-- **Quant Network**, which introduced a Zapier integration enabling no-code connections between blockchain networks and legacy systems.
-- **mintBlue**, a platform linking over 3,000 applications to public blockchains.

 ### Value proposition

 Position **Easy Connect as "the bridge between two worlds"**, the intricate blockchain ecosystem and the user-friendly automation tools businesses already rely on.